DevSlop/pixi-crs/README.md

-# DevSlop pixi-crs - Integration of OWASP ModSecurity CRS into a CI Pipeline
+# DevSlop Pixi-Crs - Integration of OWASP ModSecurity CRS into a CI Pipeline

-This repository is one of DevSlop's modules as described in [devslop.github.io](https://devslop.github.io).
+This repository is one of DevSlop's modules as described in [https://devslop.co/](https://devslop.co/).

 This repository integrates the WAF ModSecurity with the OWASP ModSecurity Core Rule Set (CRS) and its testing into different CI Pipelines.
 Currently the following Pipelines are implemented: